Building Industry Consulting Service International

 “We actually have around 150 training providers,” Daniels explains.
 “We refer to them as BICSI Authorized Training Facilities and BICSI Authorized Design Training Providers.”

-“We have a BICSI affiliate in Japan, one in Southeast Asia, one in India, and our newest affiliate in Saudi Arabia,” Daniels says.
-The Saudi affiliate is already ramping up to host its first BICSI conference in Riyadh.
+“We have a BICSI affiliate in Japan, one in Southeast Asia, one in India, one in the Caribbean and Latin America, and our newest affiliate in Saudi Arabia,” Daniels says.
+The Saudi affiliate has already hosted its first BICSI conference in Riyadh earlier this month.
 Whether it’s training, standards, or credentials, these affiliates extend BICSI’s presence and support across key global markets.

 Advocacy and the Future of ICT Careers

 As the industry evolves, so do the policy, regulatory, and economic frameworks that shape ICT work.
-BICSI plays an increasingly active role in advocacy and representation, always with the workforce in focus.
+BICSI plays an increasingly active role in advocacy and representation, always with workforce development asthe focus.

 One recent example is the association’s involvement with the U.S. Department of Labor’s Bureau of Labor Statistics as it updates its occupational classification system.
 BICSI has been providing data, insights, and recommendations to ensure that the job classifications reflect the reality of modern ICT roles.